 Jump Desktop (Android, iOS; $14.99) — Want to access your office computer while traveling?
 Jump Desktop allows you to do that through a secure connection.
 The app also supports Bluetooth, multitasking, and auto-correction.
 You can even connect to your computer from another PC if your mobile device runs out of battery life.

-QuickBooks Mobile (Android, iOS; free to QuickBooks Users) — You can’t handle all of your QuickBooks tasks with this app, but you can take care of the essentials: check accounts for outstanding invoices, send sales receipts, and create estimates.
+QuickBooks Mobile (Android, iOS; free to QuickBooks Users) — You can’t handle all of your QuickBooks tasks with this app, but you can take care of the essentials: create and send invoices, check accounts for outstanding invoices, send sales receipts, and create estimates.
 If you’re an on-the-go QuickBooks user, through either QuickBooks or QuickBooks Online, you’ll wonder why you didn’t download this app sooner.

 WordPress (Android, iOS; free) — Your blog is an integral part of your business, and you need the power to administer it no matter where you are.
 If you’re like most entrepreneurs and have a WordPress-powered site, this app allows you to author posts, approve comments, view analytics, and work with images and other media from your mobile device.